Asti Radio Television: History

-Later, the Greek National Council for Radio and Television, the Hellenic Telecommunications and Post Commission, as well as the corresponding Cypriot authorities, stopped these broadcasts because the station had a license to broadcast only for Attica.

-In 2012, TeleAsty got its current name (ART).
-In 2013, the channel automatically acquired a nationwide license by law, a decision which the opposition parties at the time reacted to.
-Finally, ART covered the entire territory through Digea from June 27, 2014.

 Program

 Includes informative shows, shows about the Popular Orthodox Rally that supports the channel, documentaries and the music show Style GR which is one of the longest running shows on Greek television with video clips of Greek and foreign songs, both new and older from the decade of 1980s and 1990s.
 It also featured telemarketing.

-Licenses
+Range and licenses

 On September 10, 1993, the operation of the channel was legalized based on the 19230/E license of local scope in the region of Attica.
 However, the station has since its inception illegally extended its reach nationwide.
 Since the middle of 2013, it was considered as a nationwide station.

 In the competition for nationwide licenses in July 2016, ART TV, together with the then Epsilon TV (today's Open TV), Makedonia TV, and Mega Channel, were excluded from the competition process for formal and financial reasons.

 On April 1, 2018, ART TV was finally obliged by the broadcasting law to broadcast only in Attica, Argosaronikos, Central and Southern Evia and a part of the Cyclades.